How Much You Need to Live in Mexico as an Expat in 2022

 Merida is the largest city in the popular Yucatan region of Mexico.
 It is a vibrant city with fantastic food and culture and is situated only a couple of hours from Tulum’s popular beaches and Playa Del Carmen.

-Merida is one of the cheapest big cities in Mexico.
-It is about 20% cheaper overall than Mexico City!
+Merida is one of the popular big cities in Mexico.
+And it is about 20 percent cheaper than Mexico City.

 Cancun